yousty/event_store_client/docs/catch_up_subscriptions.md

 ### Checkpoints and other responses

-By default `event_store_client` will skip such EventStore DB responses as checkpoints, confirmations, etc. If you would like to handle them in the subscription handler, you can provide `skip_deserialization` keyword argument, and then handle deserialization by yourself:
+By default `event_store_client` will skip such EventStore DB responses as checkpoints, confirmations, etc. If you would like to handle them in the subscription handler, you can provide the`skip_deserialization` keyword argument, and then handle deserialization by yourself:

 ```ruby
 checkpoint = :start